 - If you meet the Balance of Family test criteria:

-- Balance of family test requires that at least half of your children live permanently in Australia, or that more of your children will permanently in Australia than any other country.
+- Balance of family test requires that at least half of your total number of children live permanently in Australia, or that more of your children live will permanently in Australia than any other country.